dask/dask/docs/source/examples/array-random.rst

 Creating random arrays
 ======================

-We can create arrays with random variables using ``da.random.normal``.
+In a simple case, we can create arrays with random data using the `da.random` module.

 .. code-block:: python